Your web browser is out of date

 Notice that the Speaker-Listener technique doesn’t automatically resolve the conflict or “win” the argument for either side; that’s not the goal.
 Instead, the goal is mutual understanding.
 It is only when you actually understand each other that you can work together to fix the problem.

 The Speaker-Listener technique is designed to be used by both people in the conversation; both sides are supposed to know and follow the rules.
 Because it is rather simple and easy to learn, you can quickly teach it to your spouse, family members, or anyone else you work closely with.
-(In fact, all you really have to do is forward this article to them.)
+(You could just forward them this article!)

 The Speaker-Listener technique is still at least somewhat useful in those situations.
 You can still fulfill the Listener role yourself, regardless of what the other person does.
 By actively listening and then paraphrasing back what they say, you can ensure that you understand them and that they feel understood.
 Even though the other person might not return the favor, humbly hearing someone out and helping them feel heard can go a long way in deescalating conflict and resolving disagreements.